 Define Your Criteria

 What do you need?
 What do you want?
 Where do you want to live?
-We'll help you build a realistic wish list based on your budget and the current market.
+Establishing a realistic criteria list based on your budget and the current market helps focus the search.

 03